pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like clip: choose which part of the source page to show.
 Default is the full page, else must be finite and its intersection with the source page must not be empty.

-      .. note:: In contrast to method :meth:`Document.insertPDF`, this method does not copy annotations or links, so they are not shown.
+      .. note:: In contrast to method :meth:`Document.insert_pdf`, this method does not copy annotations or links, so they are not shown.
 But all its **other resources (text, images, fonts, etc.)** will be imported into the current PDF.
 They will therefore appear in text extractions and in :meth:`getFontList` and :meth:`getImageList` lists -- even if they are not contained in the visible area given by *clip*.

       Example: Show the same source page, rotated by 90 and by -90 degrees:

       >>> doc = fitz.open()  # new empty PDF
-      >>> page=doc.newPage()  # new page in A4 format
+      >>> page=doc.new_page()  # new page in A4 format
       >>>
       >>> # upper half page
       >>> r1 = fitz.Rect(0, 0, page.rect.width, page.rect.height/2)